stanleyfok/nextjs-template/README.md

 #to run the webpack analyzer
 npm run analyze

-#to check js and json syntax
-npm run eslint

-#to auto fix js and json syntax
-npm run eslint-fix

-#to check scss syntax
-npm run sasslint

 #to clear cache and .next folder
 npm run cc

-#to run all jest test cases
-npm run test

-#to run only unit tests
-npm run test-unit

-#to run only integration tests
-npm run test-int

-#to show test coverage report
-npm run test-coverage
 ```

 ## Design Philosophy - Dev Environment